timabilov/irequest/README.md

 # iRequest
-###The Thinnest HTTP Client ***based on native HttpURLConnection*** provides you - wraps(easy abstraction)  all functionality in soft manner with fluent-like interface.
+###The Thinnest HTTP Client ***based on native HttpURLConnection*** provides you - wraps all functionality in soft manner with fluent-like interface.

-Intended to use due to  DRY pain of native API  which many of us encounter's i think)
+This client abstracts you from all boilerplate that you write within native API i.e. Intended to use due to  DRY pain of native API  which many of us encounter's i think)

 **DO NOT** supports get requests with body  because of specification and etc.